-With regard to ordinary expenses: when the claimant is successful, in whole or in part, the costs of service are refunded to him or her.
+Regarding ordinary expenses: when the claimant is successful, in whole or in part, the costs of service are refunded to them.

-With regard to irrecoverable costs, in all proceedings, the judge shall order the party liable to pay the above-mentioned expenses or, failing that, the losing party to pay the other party the amount he or she determines, for the costs incurred and not included in the ordinary expenses (eg, lawyers' fees).
+With regard to irrecoverable costs, in all proceedings, the judge shall order the party liable to pay the above-mentioned expenses or, failing that, the losing party to pay the other party the amount they determine, for the costs incurred and not included in the ordinary expenses (eg, lawyers' fees).